-As an Italian sports journalist currently based in London, I noticed last week that most of the coverage of Corriere dello Sport’s controversial ‘Black Friday’ headline revealed that people in England actually know very little about its editor, Ivan Zazzaroni.
+As an Italian journalist in London, I noticed that most of the UK coverage of controversial ‘Black Friday’ headline provided little context about the newspaper’s editor, Ivan Zazzaroni.

-The Italian daily newspaper ran the headline with photos of Inter Milan striker Romelu Lukaku and Roma defender Chris Smalling to preview the match between the two sides at the San Siro last Friday night.
+Corriere dello Sport ran the headline with photos of Inter Milan striker Romelu Lukaku and Roma defender Chris Smalling to preview the match between the two sides last Friday night.

 Zazzaroni’s headline unsurprisingly created controversy, with both players denouncing it as offensive.
 Lukaku said it was the dumbest headline he has ever seen, while Smalling described it “highly insensitive,” and asked the newspaper to take responsibility for it.